Menu

 Reading & writing attainment and/or progress will be accelerated as soon as children start school, to aid their academic achievements.

-From very low starting points, most pupil premium will children reach expected standards by the end of KS2.
+From very low starting points, most pupil premium will children reach or exceed expected standards by the end of KS2.
 Data shows how these children make accelerated progress during their academic journey in school.

 Maths attainment and/or progress will be accelerated as soon as children start school, to aid their academic achievements.

-From very low starting points, most pupil premium children will reach expected standards by the end of KS2.
+From very low starting points, most pupil premium children will reach or exceed expected standards by the end of KS2.
 Data shows how these children make accelerated progress during their academic journey in school.

 To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.